Exeu/Amazon-ECS-PHP-Library/README.markdown

 This is realized by the Product Advertising API (former ECS) from Amazon WS Front. https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html

-The AmazonECS class fetchs productinformation via SOPA Requests directly from the Amazon-Database.
+The AmazonECS class fetchs productinformation via SOAP Requests directly from the Amazon-Database.

 It supports two basic operations: ItemSearch and ItemLookup (**Version <= 1.0**) and three operations: ItemSearch, ItemLookup and BrowseNodeLookup (**Version >= 1.1**)